-Coyote was walking on the road, he only thought of eating.
-It had been several days since he had swallowed anything, and he was so distressed by his sad fate that he was sobbing, his head buried in his arms.
+Coyote was walking on the road, he thought only of eating.
+It had been several days since he had swallowed anything, and he was so distressed by his sad plight that he was sobbing, his head buried in his arms.

-His stomach made noises like boiling water, and he had a headache.
-And suddenly, where the sumac grows, he saw big clusters of red berries!
-Coyote, all excited, threw himself on it.
+His stomach was making noises like boiling water, and his head ached.
+And suddenly, where the sumac grows, he saw large clusters of red berries!
+Coyote, excited, threw himself on it.
 But just when his hand touched them, he remembered a conversation he had had with the Old Sage.
-In one of their many discussions, Coyote asked, "Tell me, Old Sage, where does this land come from?"
+During one of their many discussions, Coyote had asked, "Tell me, Old Sage, where does this land come from?"
 Was it given to us by the ancestors? ".
-And the Old Sage replied, "Of course not, Coyote.
-We borrowed this land from our great great great great grandchildren.
-You have to be careful because it belongs to them.
-To remind us, the children of the future have placed large clusters of red berries where sumac grows.
-These berries belong to them, so even if you're starving, you shouldn't touch them.
-They are there to remind us that this Earth belongs to children who were not born.
+And the Old Sage replied, “Of course not, Coyote.
+We borrowed this land from our great-great-great-grandchildren.
+You have to be careful about it because it belongs to them.
+To remind us, the children of the future placed large clusters of red berries where sumac grows.
+These berries belong to them, so even if you are starving, you must not touch them.
+They are there to remind us that this Earth belongs to the unborn children.

 "But we did it happen, wise old man, if you eat them? "

-And the Old Sage replied: "I'm sorry Coyote, but if you eat these berries, your behind will collapse".
+And the Old Sage replied, "I'm sorry Coyote, but if you eat these berries your bottom will crumble."

-That's what Coyote remembered when his hand touched the berries.
-He stopped to think a little.
-Sweat ran down his forehead, and he said to himself, "I always knew that the Old Sage was an idiot.
+That's what Coyote remembered as his hand touched the berries.
+He paused to think a bit.
+Sweat was running down his forehead, and he said to himself, "I always knew Old Sage was an idiot."
 What does he know?
-He's just trying to keep the berries for himself.
-Besides, I don't see how I could owe something to people who weren't even born. "
+He's just trying to save the berries for himself.
+And besides, I don't see how I could owe anything to people who weren't even born. "

-He hadn't gone very far as his stomach started to hurt horribly.
-And it was there that he got diarrhea, first just a small net and then afterwards, a real torrent!
-Coyote was sick, sick as he had never been.
+He hadn't gotten very far before his stomach started to ache horribly.
+And that's when he got the diarrhea, first just a little trickle and then a real torrent!
+Coyote was sick, sick as he had never been before.
 He felt terrible.
-He thought of the children who were not yet born, and he thought of the Old Sage, and he was very embarrassed.
-Coyote walked to the river, drank some water, then went to hide in the bushes.
-He did not want anyone to know that he had forgotten the children who were not born, or that his behind had collapsed.
+He thought of the unborn children, and he thought of the Old Sage, and he was very embarrassed.
+Coyote walked over to the river, drank some water, then hid in the bushes.
+He especially didn't want people to know that he had forgotten the unborn children, or that his bottom had collapsed.

 An anonymous American Indian history.